Born 1970 in Kfar Yehezkel, Israel

 Constantly seeking to create alternative fictional realities in commentary to existing narratives, Yael Bartana has been known for staging situations and introducing fictive moments in her works.
 Though Bartana primarily deals with film and collective performance, in recent years she has been experimenting with different mediums and expanding her body of work with sculptures and prints.

-In 2021, Bartana will hold a solo show at the Jewish Museum Berlin with a new commissioned work for the museum, Malka Germania.
+Bartana currently has a solo show at the Jewish Museum Berlin entitled Redemption Now, which includes a newly commissioned work for the museum, Malka Germania.
 She will also participate in group shows at the Hammer Museum, Los Angeles; New Tretyakov Gallery, Moscow; and Palais de Tokyo, Paris all in 2021.
 Other recent institutional solo exhibitions include the Philadelphia Museum of Art (2018); Musée cantonal des Beaux-Arts, Lausanne (2017); Stedelijk Museum, Amsterdam (2014); Secession, Vienna (2012); and Louisiana Museum of Modern Art, Humlebæk, Denmark (2012).
 Bartana was the first non-Polish artist to represent Poland at the 54th Venice Biennale with her acclaimed trilogy And Europe Will Be Stunned.